reactabular/reactabular/packages/table/README.md

-Reactabular provides three components: `Table.Provider`, `Table.Header`, and `Table.Body`. `Table.Provider` sets the data context.
+`@reactabular/table` provides three components: `Table.Provider`, `Table.Header`, and `Table.Body`. `Table.Provider` sets the data context.
 It may contain multiple `Table.Header` and `Table.Body` elements.
 You can control data per body while the provider maintains a shared column definition.

 ## `Table.Provider`